zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/install-db19c-auto-config-script-execution/install-db19c-auto-config-script-execution.md

   ![Install Product page](images/install-product-page.png)

 14. When prompted to run the configuration scripts as the privileged user, click **Yes** to continue.
-The installation takes about 15 minutes to complete.
+The installation takes between 15 to 20 minutes to complete.

   ![Run configuration scripts prompt](images/run-configuration-scripts-prompt.png)